 If you have a Mac they have a feature called Time Machine, that automatically backs up all of your files, including apps, music, photos, email, documents, and system files.
 Learn more about that here.

 You never know what’s going to happen to your computer.
+Click here for more tips on how to back up your computer.
 You can be extra careful but accidents happen.
 It’s better to be safe than sorry.
-Take advantage of our limited-time discount on SOS Online Backup today and rest assured your memories and important files are safe.